johnfelipe/VotingSystem/README.txt

 You'll notice that the DocumentRoot is set to the 'public' folder and not the applications root directory.

-Once the above steps are complete, resart apache (sudo apachectl restart)
+7. Once the above steps are complete, resart apache (sudo apachectl restart)

-In your browser, go to, www.votingapp.co.uk and you should be greeted with my application
+8. In your browser, go to, www.votingapp.co.uk and you should be greeted with my application.